Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 fetch C from values (from D, 2.5, false);

-and now you have D plus 2 more fields which maybe you want to output.
+plus 2 more fields which maybe you want to output.

-Importantly this way of doing it means that C always includes D, even if D changes
+Importantly this way of doing it means that C

-over time.
+changes over time.
 As long as the extra1

 and extra2

-fields don’t conflict names
+fields don’t conflict

-it will always work.
+names it will always work.

 OUT Statement

-Value cursors were initially designed to create a convenient way for
+Value cursors were initially designed to create a convenient way for a procedure

-a procedure to return a single row from a complex query
+to return a single row from a complex query without having a crazy number of

-to illustrate this with an example.
+parameters.
+It’s easiest to illustrate this with an example.

 Suppose you want to return several variables, the “classic” way to do so would be a procedure like this:

-create proc get_a_row(
+proc get_a_row(

-out got_row bool not null,
+out got_row bool!,

-out w integer not null,
+out w int!,

-out x integer,
+out x int,

-out y text not null,
+out y text!,

 out z real)